Thailand Digital Nomad Visa Guide (2024)

 Thailand has been actively trying to attract foreigners to work and live in Thailand ever since they introduced the Thai Elite Visa in 2003.

-The first attempt has been so fruitful that even nowadays, the Thai Elite Visa is one of the most popular visas for digital nomads.
+The first attempt was so fruitful that the Thai Elite Visa became one of the most popular visas for digital nomads.
+If you’ve read about Thailand’s digital nomad visas in the past, chances are this type of visa has come up as the most obvious choice.

-In the meantime, the Thai government has introduced two other types of Thailand visas for digital nomads.
+Before this, the Thai government had also introduced 2 other types of Thailand visas for digital nomads.

-As a result, digital nomads who want to come and live in Thailand can choose among the following types:
+As a result, digital nomads who want to come to live and work in Thailand can choose among the following 3 types of visas in 2024:

 • Smart Visa, and